-How to work with an external IT team
+How to work effectively with your IT support provider

-19 July 2017
+July 19th, 2017

 One of the most common misconceptions which can put people off outsourced IT support is the belief that only an internal IT team can provide reliable, efficient support and ensure that any issues are resolved quickly.

-This simply isn’t the case as the advent of modern technologies allows the vast majority of IT issues to be fixed remotely, and Service Level Agreements (SLAs) hold remote teams to account in terms of performance, response time and fix time.
-Even those companies who have their own internal IT team can benefit from the support of an external IT team to take responsibility for day-to-day maintenance, provide additional help in the event of a crisis or to add or specialist skills to the team’s repertoire.
+The advent of modern technologies allow the vast majority of IT issues to be fixed remotely and Service Level Agreements (SLAs) hold external IT teams accountable for performance, response and fix time.
+Even those companies who have their own internal IT team can benefit from the support of an external IT team to take responsibility for day-to-day maintenance, provide additional help in the event of a crisis or add specialist skills to the team’s repertoire.

 However, sadly this does not mean that every outsourcing relationship runs perfectly 100% of the time.
 Like any business relationship, for outsourcing to be successful there needs to be certain elements in place to ensure that both parties fully reap the rewards and benefits.

 It’s important to understand that outsourcing your IT support is not a once and done thing.
-A successful outsourcing arrangement requires both parties to work in partnership together with a clear understanding of who is responsible for what.
+Successful outsourcing requires both parties to work in partnership with a clear understanding of each other’s responsibilities.

-By taking the time to find the right provider, aligning their service delivery and your goals, and ensuring open, straightforward communication at all levels you will develop a lasting business relationship which truly elevates your organisation.
+By taking the time to find the right IT support provider, aligning their service delivery and your goals, and ensuring open, straightforward communication at all levels you will develop a lasting business relationship which truly elevates your organisation.